-On successful completion of the course, if you wish to proceed to the IBET assignment, we offer you a personal assignment tutorial of up to two hours (using Whatsapp or Zoom for screen sharing).
-You then have a further 3 months in which to submit your 4000-word assignment.
+Before you start IBET assignment writing, we’ll offer you a personal assignment tutorial.
+You will then have a further 3 months in which to submit your 4000-word assignment.

-You have a choice of 4 questions, which you can find here.
+There is a choice of 4 questions, which you can find at the link here.
 For most of these, planning a course for a specific learner or group of learners is the main task.
 This also involves providing credible learner profiles and a comprehensive rationale of methods, approaches and techniques for the course (or portion of it) that you present.

 How will I benefit from the course?